 Cool Pretend Snow Recipes for Kids

-Do you want to play with snow but it hasn’t snowed yet, it’s too cold outside or it doesn’t snow where you live.
+Do you want to play with snow, but it hasn’t snowed yet, it’s too cold outside or it doesn’t snow where you live.
 You can still play with snow with these DIY snow recipes for kids.
-Below you will find recipes for pretend snow (which are good for children’s sensory activities, craft activities, and just fun to play with), Snow clay (for molding), Snow paint (paint pictures that look like snow) and if you do have snow where you live, there is a recipe for painting on actual snow.
-Most of the supplies needed are already found in the home.
-So go ahead and try one of these recipes below and have fun.
+Below you will find recipes for pretend snow (which are good for children’s sensory activities, craft activities, and just fun to play with), Snow clay (for molding), Snow paint (paint pictures that look like snow) and if it does snow where you live, there is a recipe for painting on actual snow.
+Most of the supplies needed such as baking soda are already found in the home.
+So go ahead and try one of these fake snow recipes below and have fun.
 Who knew you could have so much fun with snow!
+Make fake snow today!

 Pretend Snow recipes

 Playing with pretend snow is a great sensory activity for kids.
 They will love touching it figuring out what it is or how “real” snow can be inside.
 It’s also great for craft projects.
-You can glue some on a winter scene picture, use it for a winter background display, etc… The kids will have some much fun making all the different snow recipes.
+You can glue some on a winter scene picture, use it for a winter background display, etc… The kids will have so much fun making all the different snow recipes.
+If you are teaching a class, such as Pre-K or Kindergarten I suggest making all the snow recipes.
+They all have only two ingredients and do not take a lot of time to make.
+It will be fun to discuss which recipe the kids like the best.
 They will be excited to find out how each one will feel, look, and smell.
 I made the baking soda and shaving cream recipe with my one-year-old and she loved it.
 She was trying to figure out what it was (never leave small children unattended with play snow, especially if they put things in their mouth).
 Follow the recipes below to make your own pretend snow.

 1. Baking Soda and Shaving Cream

-This snow recipe stays cool to the touch and has a power like feel when you touch it.
+This snow recipe stays cool to the touch and has a power-like feel when you touch it.
 Since this is an easy recipe it’s great for a daycare, Pre-K, or elementary school class.
+Kindergartners love this snow recipe.
 If you are doing this with a class, you may want to talk to them about different kinds of snow.
 For example. when it is really cold outside, the snow will have a more powder-like real verse when it’s warmer the snow will be heavy and wet.
 This is my favorite snow recipe.
+Want to learn more about snow or winter?
+Click the links to read our snow facts for kids and our winter facts for kids.

 It’s fun to make the baking soda and shaving cream and baking soda and white conditioner at the same time.
-Then the children can compare them.
+Then the children can compare the two..

 3. Shaving Cream and Corn Starch